kenny-goh/jobshopplannerdemo/README.md

-# JOB SHOP SCHEDULING DEMO
+# Job Shop Scheduling Demo

 Job Shop Scheduling Demo using JS React as frontend and Python as optimiser/backend.